rafaelsilverioit/ram/README.md

 ### Contact information

-If you have any questions, contact-me at Telegram: @realngnx
+If you have any questions, or suggestions or want to contribute, dont hesitate to contact-me at Telegram: @realngnx